13 Tips to Grow the Perfect Vegetable Garden

 If you’re eager to get an early start in spring, plant your tomatoes, potatoes, eggplants, peppers, or other vegetables inside old tires laid on the ground.
 The tires will protect the plants from harsh winds, and the dark rubber will absorb heat from the sun and warm the surrounding soil.
 These tips can help protect your garden from extreme weather.

 Leave room for blooms

 Flowers in the vegetable garden not only make it a more pleasant place to work, but also have practical uses.
 Many flowers attract beneficial insects, such as bees, ladybugs, and lacewings, while others may repel pests in search of your vegetables.
 Try French marigolds, cosmos, and zinnias as well as edible flowers like nasturtiums and violets.
-These are more yummy edible flowers you can grow in your garden.

 Boost soil nitrogen